aspose-total-cloud/Aspose.Total-Products/total/en/java/conversion/pptx-to-dot/_index.md

 ---title: Convert PowerPoint to DOT, PPTX to DOT FREE Converter or Java SDKdescription: Free Conversion of PPTX to DOT by using Java Cloud APIs & SDKs.
-Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---
+Also Create, Edit & Render Microsoft PowerPoint documents in the Cloud.---